spacecloud-io/space-cloud/README.md

 However, it's important to note that **the client does not send database (SQL) queries** to Space Cloud.
 Instead, it sends an object describing the query to be executed.
 This object is first **validated** by Space Cloud (using security rules).
 Once the client is authorized to make the request, **a database query is dynamically generated and executed**.
 The results are sent directly to the concerned client.

 We understand that not every app can be built using only CRUD operations.
 Sometimes it's necessary to write business logic.
 For such cases, Space Cloud allows you to access your **custom HTTP servers** via the same consistent APIs of Space Cloud.
 In this scenario, Space Cloud acts merely as an API gateway between your `services` and the client.
-However, the cool part is that you can even perform **joins on your microservices and database** via the GraphQL API of Space Cloud
+However, the cool part is that you can even perform **joins on your microservices and database** via the GraphQL API of Space Cloud.

 <div style="text-align: center">
 <img src="https://spaceuptech.com/icons/space-cloud-detailed.png"  style="max-width: 80%" alt="Detailed Space Cloud architecture" />